Somniloquist/we-connect/README.md

 ## Try it out on Heroku
 [Try the live version on Heroku here.](https://railsbook-00001.herokuapp.com/)

-User the test user account below to login if you wish to skip the signup process
+Use the test user account below to login if you wish to skip the signup process
 ```
 email: testuser@example.com
 password: password